 All About Me

-Toddlers in All About Me groups come to The Bell Center either twice or four times a week.
-Each toddler is assigned a specific volunteer who provides one-on-one direction as the toddler works on his or her individual goals.
-Led by a professional team which includes a special education teacher, a speech/language pathologist, physical therapist and an occupational therapist.
+Toddlers in All About Me groups come to The Bell Center for a two-hour class.
+Led by a professional team which includes a special education teacher, a speech/language pathologist, physical therapist and an occupational therapist, each toddler is assigned a specific volunteer who provides one-on-one direction as the toddler works on his or her individual goals.
 All About Me groups have circle time with stories and songs, snack time to concentrate on feeding and language skills, group art projects and time for work on individual gross and fine motor skills.
-All About Me groups also have a weekly creative movement class led by Children’s Dance Foundation and every All About Me group participates in animal assisted therapy with Hand in Paw.
+The Bell Center also collaborates with The Dance Foundation and Hand in Paw in some All About Me classes.

-Again, the class is led by an early childhood special education teacher, speech/language pathologist, occupational therapist and physical therapist.
+This class is also led by an early childhood special education teacher, speech/language pathologist, occupational therapist and physical therapist.

 The core belief of the Kindermusik approach is that all children are musical and that the parent is the child’s most important teacher.
 Every class offers a delightful mix of songs and activities, while each lesson is also thoughtfully designed to nurture specific learning and developmental goals.
 Kindermusik meets once a week for one hour and parents accompany their child to this class lead by a Bell Center staff member that is also a certified Kindermusik instructor.
 A team of Bell Center therapists who also participate in the class, ensuring that children target their therapy goals throughout each activity.

 Peer Models are an important part of programs at The Bell Center.
 The latest early intervention research shows that when children with special needs and typically developing children are integrated in preschool settings, both benefit from the learning experience.
 The children enrolled in this program serve as social language role models, as peer helpers.
 They also have the opportunity to grow and learn from the preschool experience provided by our highly qualified teachers and therapists.
 Program times and age requirements vary from school year to school year.